Full coverage car insurance may cost more, but it offers important protection when the unexpected occurs.

 - Your state

-Auto insurance rates are not standardized, so each provider is free to set their own rates.
-But why should your vehicle, driving history, and state affect your premium?
+Car insurance rates are not standardized, so each provider is free to set their own rates.
+But why should your vehicle, driving history, and state affect your insurance premium?

 Well, It’s all about risk.
 Think of it like this: if you total a Tesla Roadster, it’s going to be far more expensive to replace than a Kia Rio.
 That means your car is a lot more risky to insure, so insurance providers need to hike up your premium to cover themselves for that risk.